SpaiR/imgui-java/README.md

 * When you need to get an input/output to/from the Dear-ImGui use primitive wrappers: `ImBool`, `ImInt` etc.
 * Due to the Java and JNI restrictions we can't provide a fully fledged callbacks to the ImGui::InputText*() methods.
   Partly you could replace some of the features (like setting of the allowed chars to input) by using the ImGuiInputTextData class.
-  Read javadoc to get more info.
+  Read [javadoc](https://javadoc.io/doc/io.imgui.java/binding) to get more info.

 ## How to build
-To build native libraries you should install mingw-w64.
-Then modify [GenerateLibs](https://github.com/SpaiR/imgui-java/blob/master/buildSrc/src/main/groovy/imgui/generate/GenerateLibs.groovy) to build specific binaries you need.
-After you configured everything run `gradlew :imgui-binding:generateLibs` task.
+To build native libraries you should install `mingw-w64` and `ant`.
+Modify [GenerateLibs](https://github.com/SpaiR/imgui-java/blob/master/buildSrc/src/main/groovy/imgui/generate/GenerateLibs.groovy) to build specific binaries you need.
+After everything is configure run `gradlew :imgui-binding:generateLibs` task.
 This will build native libraries and place them in `~/imgui-binding/build/libsNative` folder.

 ## Credits